 Parent Company's Support and Resources Have Contributed to Significant Growth While AVAD's Personal Approach to Business Remains the Same

-Additionally, AVAD has been able to offer more educational training to the industry, such as CEDIA installer classes, designer 'Boot Camps' and more overall product training classes on a day -to -day basis to AVAD dealers in locations across the United States.
+Additionally, AVAD has been able to offer more educational training to the industry, such as CEDIA Installer Certification classes, designer 'Boot Camps' and more overall product training classes on a day -to -day basis to AVAD dealers in locations across the United States.

 In Brief: Release Summary